SrilakshmiUppalapati/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Initial data for research
 The data is taken from [UCI HAR Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 This dataset provide the following variables for each activity:
-  1. *subject* - ID of participant
+  1. *Subject* - ID of participant
-  2. *activity* - ID of activity type
+  2. *Activity* - ID of activity type
   3. Mean and standart deviation for the following features (other values are presented in initial dataset, but for this reasearch only these parameters were used)
       * tBodyAcc-XYZ
       * tGravityAcc-XYZ